Real-Time Operator Takeover for Visuomotor Diffusion Policy Training: Abstract

 \section{Abstract}

-We present a Real-Time Operator Takeover (RTOT) paradigm enabling operators to seamlessly take control of a live visuomotor diffusion policy, guiding the system back into desirable states or reinforcing specific demonstrations.
-We present new insights in using the Mahalonobis distance to automatically identify undesirable states.
-Once the operator has intervened and redirected the system, the control is seamlessly returned to the policy, which resumes generating actions until further intervention is required.
-We demonstrate that incorporating the targeted takeover demonstrations significantly improves policy performance compared to training solely with an equivalent number of, but longer, initial demonstrations.
-We provide an in-depth analysis of using the Mahalanobis distance to detect out-of-distribution states, illustrating its utility for identifying critical failure points during execution.
-Supporting materials, including videos of initial and takeover demonstrations and all rice scooping experiments, are available on the project website\footnote{ \url{https://operator-takeover.github.io/}}.
+We present a Real-Time Operator Takeover (RTOT) paradigm that enables operators to seamlessly take control of a live visuomotor diffusion policy, guiding the system back to desirable states or providing targeted corrective demonstrations.
+Within this framework, the operator can intervene to correct the robot’s motion, after which control is smoothly returned to the policy until further intervention is needed.
+We evaluate the takeover framework on three tasks spanning rigid, deformable, and granular objects, and show that incorporating targeted takeover demonstrations significantly improves policy performance compared with training on an equivalent number of initial demonstrations alone.
+Additionally, we provide an in-depth analysis of the Mahalanobis distance as a signal for automatically identifying undesirable or out-of-distribution states during execution.
+Supporting materials, including videos of the initial and takeover demonstrations and all experiments, are available on the project website\footnote{ \url{https://operator-takeover.github.io/}}.